Estimate Time5 min

 • The policies can be relatively easy to shop for and compare online, because they're generally much simpler than other types of life insurance.

-Most people may not think about life insurance until prompted by a big life event—like marriage, buying a house, or having children, which can bring with them financial obligations such as paying a mortgage, childcare, and mapping out future financial goals.
+Most people may not think about life insurance until they experience a big life event—like marriage, buying a house, or having children.
+Life-changing moments like these can create financial obligations such as paying a mortgage, childcare, and mapping out future financial goals.

 Of course, life insurance can be a cornerstone of your family's financial security and a critical part of your complete financial plan.
-It can provide a safety net and help you gain peace of mind that your family may be protected in the event you or your spouse should die unexpectedly.
+It provides a safety net and helps you gain peace of mind that your family may be protected in the event you or your spouse should die unexpectedly.

-But to get yourself covered, you have to navigate the purchase process—a process that might seem to come with an endless number of lengthy steps and weighty decisions.
+But to get yourself covered, you have to navigate the purchase process—a process that used to involve an endless number of lengthy steps and weighty decisions.

 Here are some of the key points about term insurance that young families may need to know.